About Pam Aks (Thomas), M.S. PCC, RMT

 There's something else you should know…

 Since the time I was about 10 years old, I've been on a quest to figure out how to stop all the crappy stories that played on a loop in my head.
 The stories that ultimately made me feel not good enough.

 And the thing is, I didn't have some catastrophic event that turned my life around.
 I've not led a tragic life filled with one dramatic event after another.

 However, I have experienced situations, people, circumstances, words, and actions that helped me craft those pretty "wicked" stories.
 Stories that had me believing the "You can't, so don't."

 Yes, thank you from the bottom of my heart.
 Thank you to every experience.
-Thank you to every significant person in my life who unknowingly said something or did something that helped me to craft every single story that I've ever told; the crappy ones and the good ones.
+Thank you to every significant person in my life who unknowingly said something or did something that helped me craft every single story I've ever told, the crappy and the good ones.
 If it weren't for each of you, I wouldn't be here as me, doing work that I love and believe in.

-But I'd be remiss if I didn't also express a ton of gratitude to my own coach, who helped me to challenge those stories.
+And I'd be remiss if I didn't also express a ton of gratitude to my first coach, who helped me to challenge those stories.
 It was through coaching that...